NixOS/nix.dev/source/tutorials/file-sets.md

 ```

 All functions that expect a file set for an argument also accept a [path](https://nixos.org/manual/nix/stable/language/values#type-path).
-Such path arguments are then [implicitly coerced](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset-path-coercion), and the resulting file sets contain _all_ files under the given path.
+Such path arguments are then [implicitly turned into sets](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset-path-coercion) that contain _all_ files under the given path.
 In the previous trace this is indicated by `(all files in directory)`.

 :::{tip}
-The `trace` function pretty-prints its first agument and returns its second argument.
+The `trace` function pretty-prints its first argument and returns its second argument.
 But since you often just need the pretty-printing in `nix repl`, you can omit the second argument:

 ```shell-session